What is Waldenstrom macroglobulinemia?

-Lymphocytes (lymph cells) are the main cells of lymphoid tissue.
-There are 2 types of lymphocytes: T cells and B cells.
-B cells respond to an infection by changing into a different type of cell called a plasma cell.
-Plasma cells make the antibodies (also called immunoglobins) that help the body attack and kill disease-causing germs like bacteria.
+- B lymphocytes (B cells) respond to an infection by changing into a different type of cell called a plasma cell.
+Plasma cells make proteins called antibodies (also called immunoglobulins) that help the body attack and kill disease-causing germs like bacteria.

-WM is a cancer of B cells.
+WM is a cancer that starts in B cells.
 The cancer cells in people with WM are similar to those of 2 other types of cancer: multiple myeloma and non-Hodgkin lymphoma.
 Multiple myeloma is considered a cancer of plasma cells and non-Hodgkin lymphoma is a cancer of lymphocytes.
 WM cells have features of both plasma cells and lymphocytes and are called lymphoplasmacytoid.

-Last Medical Review: 01/31/2012
+Last Medical Review: 06/19/2013

-Last Revised: 01/31/2012
+Last Revised: 06/19/2013